FormidableLabs/victory/docs/victory-line/ecology.md

 Use the `events` prop to attach arbitrary event handlers to data, labels, or the containing svg.
 Event handlers on data and labels components are called with the event object, the props corresponding to that component, and the index of that component.
-Values returned from event handlers on data or labels will be stored as state on VictoryLine.
-Data and labels state can be accessed by index on the `dataState`, and `labelsState` state objects respectively.
+Objects returned from event handlers are stored by index and namespace in state, and applied as props to appropriate child components.

 ```playground
  <VictoryLine